-The International Monetary Fund (IMF) works to foster international monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world.
+The International Monetary Fund (IMF) promotes international financial stability and monetary cooperation.
+It also seeks to facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world.
 Created in 1945, the IMF is governed by and accountable to the 188 countries that make up its near-global membership.

 Why the IMF was created and how it works